NCAR/DART/models/clm/tutorial/README.rst

 ..
 Note::

- The matlab geographic scatterplot is rendered in 3D and can be converted into 2D (as it appears on the github tutorial page) by using the 'Rotate 3D' option at the top of the figure or through the menu bar as Tools > Rotate 3D.
+ The matlab geographic scatterplot is rendered in 3D and can be converted into 2D (as it appears below) by using the 'Rotate 3D' option at the top of the figure or through the menu bar as Tools > Rotate 3D.
 Use the cursor to rotate the map such that the vertical dimension is removed.
 In the case of the MODIS LEAF AREA observation type no vertical value is specified as the vertical code = -2